-- Who is your audience?
-What would your audience know about this topic? - Which topics are closest to your own experience?
-Which will require the most research? - What specific details do you think would enhance your readers' understanding? - What can be accomplished through this piece of writing?
+• Who is your audience?
+What would your audience know about this topic?
+How can you interest the reader in this topic?

+- Which topics are closest to your own experience?
+Which ideas require more research? - What specific details do you think would enhance your reader's understanding? - What can be accomplished through this piece of writing?
+What kind of information would influence the reader?